-In 2022, the INDIGO Group signed up to the UN Global Compact corporate responsibil initiative and its principles on human rights, labour, the environment and anti-corruption.
+In 2022, the INDIGO Group signed up to the UN Global Compact corporate responsibilitinitiative and its principles on human rights, labour, the environment and anti-corruption.

-Ambitious ESG criteria (\sim) INDIGO's ESG criteria reflect the Group's operations and its impact in urban areas.
+Ambitious ESG criteria

+INDIGO's ESG criteria reflect the Group's operations and its impact in urban areas.
 They are linked to tangible objectives, the majority of which are to be achieved by 2025.

 Environment.

+- Reduction in CO2 emissions

+- Reduction in energy consumption

+- Promotion and deployment of electric mobility solutions

 Social.

+- Increase in the proportion of women in the workforce and in managerial roles

+- Training and career development

+- Integration and onboarding

+- Occupational health and safety

+- Regional roots and creation of local job opportunities

 Governance.

-Reduction in CO2 emissions Reduction in energy consumption Promotion and deployment of electric mobility solutions Increase in the proportion of women in the workforce and in managerial roles Training and career development Integration and onboarding Anti-corruption Increase in the proportion of women in management bodies Compliance with labour regulations and human rights in general Occupational health and safety Regional roots and creation of local ich opportunities Indexation of executive pay on ESG criteria
+- Anti-corruption - Increase in the proportion of women in management bodies - Compliance with labour regulations and human rights in general - Indexation of executive pay on ESG criteria

-- of local job opportunities

-A RESPONSIBLE COMPANY OPERATING IN THE HEART OF THE CITY

-INDIGO plays a central role in urban areas and the lives of people who live there, and as such has a duty to conduct itself as a responsible company with a long-term strategy.
+A RESPONSIBLE COMPANY OPERATING IN THE HEART OF THE CITY INDIGO plays a central role in urban areas and the lives of people who live there, and as such has a duty to conduct itself as a responsible company with a long-term strategy.
 The Group creates job opportunities locally, and develops the skills of its employees through training, therefore actively contributing to the local economy, community and culture.
 For more information, see page 16.

-Non-financial performance that delivers

-2022 results vs targets set
+Non-financial performance that delivers 2022 results vs targets set